 Danny is a member of the firm’s Executive Committee, and formerly the firm’s Deputy Head of Dispute Resolution Practices.
 He graduated from the National University of Singapore and is admitted to the Singapore Bar as well as the Rolls of Solicitors of the High Courts of Hong Kong and England and Wales.

-Financial Litigation and Regulatory Investigations
+Financial & Regulatory

-- Acting for the liquidators of BSI Bank and separately, a US investment bank, in relation to investigations into alleged laundering and dissipation of some US$700 million purportedly belonging to Malaysian-state owned company, 1MDB, through various channels, which has spawned criminal investigations and legal proceedings in Singapore, Switzerland, New Zealand, and the US.
+- Acted for the liquidators of BSI Bank and separately, a US investment bank, in relation to investigations into alleged laundering and dissipation of some US$700 million purportedly belonging to Malaysian-state owned company, 1MDB, through various channels, which has spawned criminal investigations and legal proceedings in Singapore, Switzerland, New Zealand, and the US.

 - Acted for Lehman Brothers Singapore Private Limited in the defence of an action by individual investors alleging misrepresentations in the prospectus for the $10 billion notes programme issued by Minibond Limited.

-- Acted for global financial institutions in investigating into alleged schemes to manipulate SIBOR interest rates and non-deliverable forward (NDF) rates, as part of a global investigation into such schemes across the major international financial markets, as well as investigations related to contingent convertible bonds (CoCos), and represented them in related claims.
+- Acted for global financial institutions in investigating into alleged schemes to manipulate SIBOR interest rates and non-deliverable forward (NDF) rates, as part of a global investigations into such schemes across the major international financial markets, as well as investigations related to contingent convertible bonds (CoCos), and represented them in related claims.

 - Acted for syndicated lenders in a claim against an Indonesian tycoon and his companies for the recovery of facilities granted of over $140 million to an Indonesian conglomerate and enforcement of security onshore in Indonesia, which involved proceedings in Singapore and Indonesia.